Getting Started with SketchUp: File Downloads and Interface Overview

 Learn More

-Let's go back and right-click on the menu bar and activate the standard toolbar down here.
+Let's go back and right-click the menu bar again and activate the Standard toolbar at the bottom of the list.
 I will click this.
-You can see the standard toolbar appear at the top.
+You can now see the Standard toolbar appear at the top.

-I will hide tray and then go back to window, default tray, show tray.
-My tray is currently docked on the right of my screen.
-If your tray is not docked to the right of the screen and it looks something like this, you can click and drag the top to one of these sections here or over here or top or bottom, whatever your preference is.
+I will choose Hide Tray and then go back to Window > Default Tray > Show Tray.
+My tray is currently docked on the right side of my screen.
+If your tray is not docked and is floating, you can click and drag the top to dock it in one of the available sections—top, bottom, left, or right—depending on your preference.

 The identifier information includes geolocation and model information.
-The tooltip section will display helpful tips about the tools as we are using them.
+The tooltip section will display helpful tips about the tools as you are using them.
 As I slide my cursor over the various tools, you can see the information tooltip at the bottom text change to describe what each tool does.

 photo of Derek McFarland